Jeff Merkley: Energy

 Merkley has consistently supported policies that promote American energy independence and investment in alternative energy sources.
-In 2010 he and Senators Tom Carper, Tom Udall, and Michael Bennet introduced the Oil Independence for a Stronger America Act, which set a goal to achieve complete independence from overseas oil by 2030.
+In 2010, he and Senators Tom Carper, Tom Udall, and Michael Bennet introduced the Oil Independence for a Stronger America Act, which set a goal to achieve complete independence from overseas oil by 2030.
 The same senators put forward a similar piece of legislation again in 2011.
 Merkley supports increasing national fuel economy standards, and advocates for a 6 to 7 percent annual improvement for vehicles over current mileage standards.
 He has also been a strong supporter of electric vehicles.
-In 2011 Merkley and Senator Lamar Alexander introduced the Promoting Electric Vehicles Act, a bill designed to provide short-term incentives for the rapid development and production of electric vehicles.
+In 2011, Merkley and Senator Lamar Alexander introduced the Promoting Electric Vehicles Act, a bill designed to provide short-term incentives for the rapid development and production of electric vehicles.

 In March 2019, Merkley was an original cosponsor of a bipartisan bill intended to mandate that the Environmental Protection Agency declare per- and polyfluoroalkyl substances hazardous substances that can be addressed with cleanup funds via the EPA Superfund law and require that polluters undertake or pay for remediation within a year of the bill's enaction.

 Campaign finance

 Merkley supports increased transparency in campaign financing and limits on independent political spending by corporations.
-Merkley has been critical of both the 2010 Supreme Court case Citizens United v.
-Federal Election Commission, and of the court's decision in 2012 not to revisit this case.
+He has been critical of both the 2010 Supreme Court case Citizens United v.
+Federal Election Commission and of the court's decision in 2012 not to revisit this case.
 Merkley called the 2012 decision "disturbing and damaging."
-In response to the Supreme Court decision, in July 2012 Merkley and six other senators sponsored the Disclose Act.
+In response to the decision, in July 2012 Merkley and six other senators sponsored the Disclose Act.
 Among other provisions, the legislation would require public disclosure of political donors that give $10,000 or more.

 Senate reform

 Merkley has been a leader in trying to reform the rules of the Senate, including those about the filibuster.
 On January 5, 2011, he and Senators Tom Udall and Tom Harkin introduced a resolution intended to increase debate and accountability in the Senate.
 The resolution proposed to eliminate the filibuster on motions to proceed, eliminate secret holds, guarantee consideration of amendments for both majority and minority, require a "talking filibuster" in which senators opposed to holding a straight up-or-down vote must continuously debate on the Senate floor, and expedite the nominations process.
-Upon introducing the resolution, Merkley stated: "The Senate is broken.
+Upon introducing the resolution, Merkley said: "The Senate is broken.
 We are failing to fulfill our legislative responsibilities."
-On January 27 his "talking filibuster" proposal received 46 Senate votes.
+On January 27, his "talking filibuster" proposal received 46 Senate votes.

 Supreme Court

+Merkley voted to confirm Justices Sonia Sotomayor and Elena Kagan.

-To protest the nomination of Neil Gorsuch to the U.S. Supreme Court, in April 2017 Merkley staged an all-night protest on the Senate floor.
-He ended his filibuster speech after 15 hours.
-"This is a stolen seat," he said in a statement, referring to Senate Republicans' successful attempt to block Obama's appointment of Merrick Garland.
+In April 2017, Merkley filibustered in protest of Neil Gorsuch's nomination for 15 hours.
+"This is a stolen seat", he said, referring to Senate Republicans' blocking President Obama's nomination of Merrick Garland.
 "This is the first time in American history that one party has blockaded a nominee for almost a year in order to deliver a seat to a president of their own party."

+Merkley voted not to confirm Justice Brett Kavanaugh or Amy Coney Barrett.
+He voted to confirm Justice Ketanji Brown Jackson.